lsilverwolf/SoftDesProject/README.txt

 For installation instructions,, please see Installation.txt.
 To run, type ./LifeSorter into the command line.
-For a userguide, please see UserGuide.txt.
+To be walked through our user interface, please see UserGuide.txt.

 -----------------------------------------------------------------------------